ReferenceType/RelayServer/README.md

 # RelayServer
-This is a the relay server component for the P2P network system, which is required the use the P2PVideocall application.
+This is a the relay server component for the P2P network system, which is required to use the P2PVideocall application.
 Its a simple console app where you can see stlatistics on browser.
 It is very lightweight.

 I use this app with port forwarding on my router and i bound my IP to a dynamic dns which is provided freely by NoIp.com.